 We live in a world where technology is rapidly growing.
-We have witnessed incredible feats on technological advancements that we could only imagine a decade before – and the healthcare system is no stranger to these rapid growths.
+We have witnessed incredible feats of technological advancements that we could only imagine a decade before – and the healthcare system is no stranger to these rapid growths.
 Hence, with these advancements, Medical Coding has been growing at an extremely high rate as well.
-So What is Medical Coding and How can we take advantage of this very high potential career?
+So What is Medical Coding, and How can we take advantage of this very high potential career?

 A Brief History

 The medical Coding system dates way back to the 17th century in England.
 John Graunt’s work on the London Bills of Mortality gave birth to what we now refer to as the International Classification of Diseases (ICD), which we will talk about later.
 The works of John Gaunt were enriched by the Sauvages, led by Sir George Knibbs, an eminent Australian Statistician, and they were the first to classify diseases systematically.
 These compilations were primarily to track the mortality rates caused by each particular disease.
 Throughout the years of its development, the World Health Organization (WHO) has used this list to track the said diseases and its development.

 As this list turned out to become the famous International Classification of Diseases (ICD) through the years of its development, it was then adopted by the global community in 1977.
 The ICD system then extended its reach to include cause of death and clinical diagnoses.
 With the new additions in the ICD, a new way of recording and filing medical records was born.

 What is Medical Coding?